-Pre-art therapy students are advised by faculty in the Art Department, often Kelly VanderBrug.
-VanderBrug is an associate professor who earned her BFA degree and BA in art history from Calvin College, and an MFA in painting from Washington University.
-She’ll talk with you about your particular interests in art therapy, and help you stay on track throughout your program at North Park.
-You’ll have the opportunity to participate in GRE or MAT preparation sessions, and our faculty will work with you to make sure you are prepared for your applications and interviews for art therapy school.
+Pre-art therapy students are advised by faculty from Art Department, often Kelly VanderBrug, as well as psychology professor Kezia Shirkey.
+They'll work with you about your particular interests in art therapy, help you stay on track throughout your program at North Park, and make sure you are prepared for your applications and interviews for art therapy school.

 Course Sequences and Activities

 We recommend you take the following courses alongside your major and Core Curriculum requirements to prepare for art therapy schools and a career in art therapy.
 Some courses may also meet major/Core Curriculum requirements.